-The Fall 2024 Learning Assistant Quick Start Program will take place during the first three weeks of the semester.
-The D2L page will open Monday, August 19th.
+The Spring 2025 Learning Assistant Quick Start Program will take place during the first three weeks of the semester.
+The D2L page will open Monday, January 13th, 2025.

-The Learning Assistant program is entirely online and asynchronous (delivered via D2L).
-The topics covered in the program include:
+The Learning Assistant program is entirely online and asynchronous (delivered via D2L) and can be completed in 4-5 hours.
+Students receive a certificate of completion at the end.

 Day 1: Learning Assistant Overview, Humanizing learning